-We are rapidly advancing our next-generation of immuno-oncology candidates.
-Leveraging our MVA-BN platform technology, we aim to activate a targeted immune response, arming the body’s own immune system to seek and destroy cancer cells.
+Bavarian Nordic is leveraging its MVA-BN platform technology to advance its next generation of immuno-oncology candidates.
+The Company aims to activate a targeted immune response, arming the body’s own immune system to seek and destroy cancer cells.

-Providing the body with as many weapons as possible significantly increases its chances to eradicate the disease.
-This tactic include: priming antigen-specific T cell activation; inducing T cell expansion, migration, and invasion into tumor sites; modifying tumor microenvironments to allow T cell function and killing; induction of natural killer cells to account for tumor cells that cannot be recognized by T cells; and overcoming T cell inhibitory (checkpoint) signals.
+Providing the body with as many tools as possible significantly increases its chances to eradicate the disease.
+This tactic includes: priming antigen-specific T-cell activation; inducing T-cell expansion, migration and invasion into tumor sites; modifying tumor microenvironments to allow T-cell function and killing; induction of natural killer cells to account for tumor cells that cannot be recognized by T-cells; and overcoming T-cell inhibitory (checkpoint) signals.

-The evolution of the Bavarian Nordic’s immuno-oncology platform has expanded into developing innovative delivery methods for its drug candidates.
+The evolution of Bavarian Nordic’s immuno-oncology platform has expanded into developing innovative delivery methods for its drug candidates.
 Intra-tumoral (directly into the tumor) injections and intravenous administrations are promising approaches that stand to utilize broader aspects of the immune response while improving T cell activation and function.
-Both of these new approaches are expected to enter the clinic in 2019.
+Clinical trials evaluating both of these new approaches have been initiated in early 2020.